micke-a/brevo-java/docs/EmailCampaignsApi.md

 EmailCampaignsApi apiInstance = new EmailCampaignsApi();
 String type = "type_example"; // String | Filter on the type of the campaigns String status = "status_example"; // String | Filter on the status of the campaign String statistics = "statistics_example"; // String | Filter on the type of statistics required.
-Example **globalStats** value will only fetch globalStats info of the campaign in returned response.
+Example **globalStats** value will only fetch globalStats info of the campaign in returned response.This option only returns data for events occurred in the last 6 months.For older campaigns, it’s advisable to use the **Get Campaign Report** endpoint.
 String startDate = "startDate_example"; // String | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
 String endDate = "endDate_example"; // String | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
 Long limit = 50L; // Long | Number of documents per page